synergiclabs/t3js/docs/api/context.md

 # Context
 The object type that modules use to interact with the environment.
-Used exclusively within Application, but exposed publicly for easy testing.
+Used exclusively within Box.Application, but exposed publicly for easy testing.

 <div class="anchor" id="getElement"></div>